edwardtheharris/ansible-monitoring/index.md

   cross-platform monitoring tool that aims to present maximum information in minimal space through either a curses-based or Web-based interface.
 It can dynamically adapt the displayed information depending on the terminal size.

+Grafana
+  [Grafana](https://grafana.com/) is an observability tool that enables centralized storage and analysis of metrics and logs from external sources.

 Kubernetes
   [Kubernetes](https://kubernetes.io/), also known as K8s, is an open source